sparkflows/sparkflows-docs/docs/user-guide/python/pipe-python.rst

 Sparkflows has a Pipe Python Processor.

 It pipes the incoming DataFrame through pipe to the Python Script.
+It also passes the Schema of the DataFrame to the Python script through the command line argument. (argv[1])

 The Python script is written in the Workflow Editor.